AlexH-UB/Citation-Tracker/README.md

 its relevance score will increase, resulting in a ranking based on how much you opened/used the articles when you sort the articles for relevance.

+Notes can be added to your article in form of a text document that is linked to the article.
+It can be opened directly from the Main interaction point (Standard shortcut -> Ctrl+n)

+The article folder containing all articles and the notes folder containing a collection of all notes can be opened via the menu.

 ---

 #### 4. Change article information